Guidelines for Donating Pianos and Organs

 Please note that the Spirit of Harmony cannot contact these resources (below) on your behalf.
 The contact must be made by the piano owner.

-- Pianos for Education (they accept specific makes and models) pianosforeducation.org
+- Pianos for Education pianosforeducation.org

 - Your local Musicians Union afm.org